 The institute was established in 1951 at the initiative of Carl B. Semb, Professor of Surgery, and was made possible through a donation from shipowner Anders Jahre.
 Their idea was to create an environment that promoted research in collaboration with the clinical departments at Ullevål Hospital.
 The connections to the hospital’s Department of Surgery have always been strong.

-In the beginning the Institute was located in the attic of the Surgical building at Ullevål hospital.
-After reconstructions in 1958 and 2009-10, the facilities now constitutes totally 1800 m2 of the 4th and the 5th floor of the Surgical building (Building 7).
+In the beginning, the Institute was located in the attic of the Surgical building at Ullevål hospital.
+After reconstructions in 1958 and 2009-10, the facilities now constitute total 1800 m2 of the 4th and the 5th floor of the Surgical building (Building 7).

-The Institute is both a part of Division of Cardiovascular and Pulmonary Diseases (HLK) at Oslo university hospital, and the Institute of Clinical Medicine at University of Oslo.
-There are eight research groups at the institute, all focusing on cardiovascular diseases.
-The institute also hosts three regional technological core facilities, offering service to the regional and national research community.
+The Institute is a part of the Division of Cardiovascular and Pulmonary Diseases (HLK) at Oslo university hospital, and the Institute of Clinical Medicine at the University of Oslo.
+The institute has six research groups, and one associated group, all focusing on cardiovascular research.
+The institute also hosts four regional technological core facilities, serving the regional and national research community.

-The Institute is funded by Oslo university hospital, University of Oslo, private and public charities and foundations, as well as Research counsil of Norway, Regional Health authorities, EU and other public sources.
+The Institute is funded by Oslo University Hospital, the University of Oslo, private and public charities and foundations, the Research Council of Norway, Regional Health authorities, EU, and other public sources.